-Curriculum offers courses in management, in global affairs, sustainable development, entrepreneurship and innovation
+Curriculum offers courses in management, in global affairs, sustainable development, innovation and business development

 The MSc in International Management program is interdisciplinary and prepares you to become a pragmatic and adaptable international manager, ready to work in many different sectors: international business, international organizations, press, foundations, but also NGOs, governmental agencies, etc.

 Besides core management expertise, you will gain substantive knowledge on major global policy and sustainability issues.

 Following such a master program in the dynamic environment of Monaco allows you to get immersed into a multicultural atmosphere and to gain hands-on international experience during your business training.

 The curriculum of the MSc in International Management deals with corporate issues while offering, at the same time, an in-depth knowledge on global issues (New economic models, Asian century challenges and opportunities, Global policy and sustainability, Geopolitics, Business in the European Union, etc.).

 During the first term you are able to build a solid foundation in core courses of business management.
 Then, in the second and third term you deepen your understanding of fundamental international management and acquire skills and knowledge in essential fields such as international affairs, entrepreneurship, and are confronted to sustainable and ethical ways of doing business.
 This MSc in International Management aims to provide you with the necessary competitive edge to outperform their peers in the job market.

 Please note that this list is not exhaustive and subject to change

 This MSc in International Management course provides a broad survey of international economics and ways in which worldwide economical interdependence is increasing.
 You will learn to appreciate the nuances of global economic forces and the ways in which they affect international economic development.